ekorman/GLIP/README.md

 1. Change the package name from `"maskrcnn"` to `"glip"`.
 2. Remove a lot of unncessary dependencies.
-3. Have a Docker image
+3. Build wheels and publish to [PyPI](https://pypi.org/project/glip-object-detection/).